jotaen/klog/Specification.md

 Other technical terms are surrounded by “quotes”.
 These are defined in the appendix.

+Character sequences that are wrapped in `backticks` are meant to be read exactly (character by character).

 ## I. Records

 A *record* is a self-contained data structure that contains time-tracking information.